-Snacking provides an opportunity to fuel your body with sustainable energy between meals.
+Not only that, snacking is a great way to fuel your body with sustainable energy between meals.

-Healthy snacking ensures you won't approach a meal with a ravenous appetite.
+They help ensure you won't approach a meal with a ravenous appetite.

 15 Healthy Snacks for Weight Loss